 Four Wheel Campers withstand the toughest off-road conditions but still provide the comforts of a camper.
 The soft top pops up with minimal effort to give you more than 6 feet of headroom in camp, then locks down for more aerodynamic travel when you're on the move.

 The Hawk fits most full-size, half-ton, 6.5-foot regular bed trucks.
 But you can find models to fit most any pickup, including mini, mid-size, and flatbeds.
-The campers come with a range of amenities, starting with a striped-down shell model up to a fully tricked out Woolrich limited edition including a wet bath.
+The campers come with a range of amenities, starting with a stripped-down shell model up to a fully tricked out Woolrich limited edition including a wet bath.

 Hawk Pop-Up Camper Pros and Cons